Innovative business-thinking Eco Restore and their partners are creating a new vision of integrated landscape management in North Ghana.

 Role of business

-- Packages of established growing native trees sold to businesses which source a range of natural products from the savannah landscape of north Ghana
+- Packages of established growing indigenous trees sold to firms which source a range of natural products from the savannah landscape of north Ghana

 - For-profit farmers invest into programs through provision of land, planting labour and tree-guard materials

 - Biodiverse species range improves ecosystem services whilst providing non-timber forest products (NTFPs) and sustainable sources of wood-fuel

 - Investments create better crop yields through improving soil and pollination services

 - Regenerative shea, baobab and other tree crop management connects local farmers and cooperatives to international market

 - Avoids short-term “only trees planted” thinking with sustainable engagement, maintenance and monitoring services with farmers who want to make a profitable income

 - Operational tree nursery with capacity for 50,000 shea and 20+ species of other indigenous trees per year